Mae Arnette’s Musical Scrapbook

 There’s Always More to the Story

+Here are a few more of my experiences in and around music.
 In the 1970s, I joined the vocal faculty at the Community Service Department of the New England Conservatory of Music.
 We staged a production of The Wiz one year and built the set out of anything that shined...
-I even went down to Filene's and asked for materials from merchandise displays to use in our backdrops.
+I even went down to Filene’s department store and asked for materials from merchandise displays to use in our backdrops.

 I spent a summer as an entertainment coordinator for the Mayor’s Department of Cultural Affairs, on the Summerthing program.

 Jazz festivals...
 I sang at Newport, and in Sweden with Scott Hamilton at the Stockholm Jazz Festival, and in some of the local festivals, in Marblehead and at the Boston Globe Jazz Festival in 1981 in the big Duke Ellington tribute.